80% time spent coding

 The first MVP coming out of the Digital factory, an application for Thales Avionics, hit the market after just three months.

-“Our developers are reinvigorated by the agility, the autonomy, the freedom to act that we introduced with Thales Digital Factory and Pivotal Cloud Foundry,“ El Mabrouk said.
+“Our developers are reinvigorated by the agility, the autonomy, the freedom to act that we introduced with Thales Digital Factory and [Pivotal Platform],“ El Mabrouk said.
 “And we did so without sacrificing either the deployment flexibility or robust security we need.
-If anything, our PCF platform is more secure than our traditional environment as we become more proactive.”
+If anything, our [Pivotal Platform] is more secure than our traditional environment as we become more proactive.”

 Thales Digital Factory opened an office in Montreal in March, and plans to open one in Singapore in the coming months.
 This will require El Mabrouk to recruit new developers, project managers, and others to the team who are eager to build modern software on a modern platform.